emmacadavra/code-breaker/README.md

 ### **Target Audience**

 This game has been created with a wide target audience in mind. _Mastermind_, and similar games sharing the same core concepts, is a classic that is suitable for all ages.
 According to Hasbro, who currently hold the trademarks for _Mastermind_, the game is suitable for ages 8 and above.
-Naturally, this is a terminal-based game and is unlikely to be something children would happen upon organically, however (with adult supervision at a computer), this game would be suitable, as Hasbro indicate, for children aged 8 and above.
+Naturally, this is a terminal-based game and is unlikely to be something children would happen upon organically, however (with adult supervision at a computer), this game would be suitable, as Hasbro indicates, for children aged 8 and above.

 The addition of the text-based adventure elements, and inclusion of _The Legend of Zelda_-inspired features, also opens this game up to audiences who are interested in one or both of these things, with a taste for nostalgic or 'retro' gaming formats.